Updated: Mar 23

 We just need to say no.

 I'm sure that I'm not alone when I say that I always want to do the best job that I can.
 I'm ambitious.
-I love what I do to build modern Australia.
 I want to do the best I can for as many people in my time on this planet.

 I’m calling it: My name's Phil and I am an ambitious chronic over-achiever who worked in a hyper-competitive environment, especially when it came to promotions and posting rounds.
 I desperately wanted to please others.
 I wanted to be that person who went the extra, extra mile (not just one extra mile) and make it look easy.
 I felt that if I didn’t say yes to requests to join special teams or other opportunities that my colleagues – my competition – would say yes.
 It's thrilling to be asked, isn't it?
 If I'm being asked, I must be worthy.
 If I wasn’t asked to be on any of these special teams, then I would be crushed and descend into a spiral of despair and comparison.